timholy/Revise.jl/docs/src/cookbook.md

 ## `includet` usage

 The alternative to creating packages is to manually load individual source files.
-This approach is intended for quick-and-dirty development;
+This approach is intended for early stages of development;
 if you want to track multiple files and/or have some files include other files, you should consider switching to the package style above.